laurent90git/PLSQC/README.md

 This Python package provides the PLSQC class which, given an input 1D array corresponding to a sampled signal, can compute a filtered signal and its derivatives.
 The algorithm is based on the splitting of the overall sampled time interval in multiple windows of equal durations.
 On each window, a least-square polynomial fit of a chosen degree (default is 3) is computed.
 Continuity constraints (by default up to degree-1) can be applied to enforce to the continuity of the fit and its successive derivatives.
 The algorithm is compatible with a nonuniform sampling grid.
+Extrapolation can be done with a constant value, or by using the polynomial from the last of first window.

 ## Tutorial
 The main script itself contains the below example.